Still struggling with how to meet the federal OSHA’s requirements on protecting your employees from silica dust? You certainly aren’t alone.

 “Some manufacturers have been able to go back and retrofit equipment,” agrees Niagara’s White.
 “There’s that middle-ground manufacturer who might have some equipment that meets the new standards and another portion that doesn’t.
 Some are able to retrofit that portion of their equipment and make it compliant, and some just don’t fit the bill anymore.”

 Not that plenty of people aren’t out there buying.
-Several note the big push came this fall as the deadline for implementation got closer.
+Several note the big push came this fall as the deadline for dust control implementation got closer.
 However, White says he believes a lot of those were people who primarily work outside.

 As for what comes next, there are several possibilities.
 An option to working dry, especially with cutting and grinding, is doing the work wet, which cuts airborne dust significantly.
 Heidi Barker, director of marketing with Runyon Surface Prep Rental and Supply in Carmel, Indiana, says she’s seeing more companies turn to systems that use water.